npge/lua-npge/API.md

 ```

 Method `:parts()` returns two fragments.
 First of them has
-start position of the parent fragment:
+start position of the parent fragment.
+This method can be
+applied only to a parted fragment.

 ```lua
 >  seq = model.Sequence("BRUAB&chr1&c", "ATTCCC")